Skip to content

 Work groups (single business)

-If there is a failure of negotiations concerning an agreement or a variation to an agreement for work group(s) within a single business or undertaking, an inspector can be appointed to make a decision on the agreement.
-An inspector can only assist in resolving issues involving multiple businesses or undertakings.
+If there is a failure of negotiations concerning an agreement or a variation to an agreement for work group(s) within a single business or undertaking, an inspector can be appointed to assist the parties in resolving the matter.
+Once appointed, an inspector may make a decision if the parties are not able to reach an agreement within seven days of appointment.

 An inspector may decide: